mca91/ITEWR_DC_Course/chapter8.md

 $$ Growth = \beta\_0 + \beta\_1 \times TradeShare + \beta\_2 \times YearsSchool + \beta\_3 \times RevCoups \\\\ + \beta\_4 \times RGDP60 + \beta\_5 \times assasinations + \beta\_6 \times oil + \epsilon $$

-Could You estimate this model using OLS? <b>Hint</b>: You may want to try it out using a relevant function :)
+Could You estimate this model using OLS? <b>Hint</b>: You may want to estimate the model using a relevant function and look at the outcome.

 The dataset `ecgrowth_new` is available in Your workspace.